 URBN 0230 Urban Life in Providence: An Introduction (1st yr seminar)

 URBN 1000 Fieldwork in the Urban Community (*required or substitute as noted above)

 URBN 1240 In Search of the Global Black Metropolis

 URBN 1870J The Politics of Community Organizing

-Students apply to ESP when declaring their concentration in ASK, typically in second semester of sophomore year.
-The 2016 application deadline is April 7.
-The application consists of two essay questions.
-Applications will be reviewed by your department and ESP staff.
-See the ESP website for more information.
-If you have missed the deadline but are interested in applying, contact email@example.com.
+Students apply to ESP when declaring their concentration in ASK, typically in the second semester of their sophomore year.
+ESP is selective and applications will be reviewed by departments and ESP staff in mid-April of the application year.
+Students will be contacted by ESP staff directly about their application status.
+If you miss the deadline but are interested in applying, contact: [email protected].

 I missed the application deadline.
 Is it too late to apply?

 ESP is a competitive program.
 You can apply after the April 7 deadline, and applications will be reviewed on a case-by-case basis by ESP staff and ESP concentration advisors.
 If you have missed the deadline but are interested in applying, fill out the application in ASK and be sure to contact [email protected] to let us know that you submitted an application.